babashka/cli/README.md

 `source <literal path>` to your `config.nu`.
 Descriptions show in the completion menu.

-Unlike the other shells, nushell has no per-command completion registration: one global hook (`$env.config.completions.external.completer`) handles TAB for all external commands.
+Unlike the other shells, nushell has no per-command completion registration.
+Instead, one global hook (`$env.config.completions.external.completer`) handles TAB for all external commands.
 The snippet does not overwrite a completer you already have
 there: it saves the previous one and falls back to it for every command other